Home / Reviews / Steelcase Leap V2

 How the Leap V2 Compares

-Comparison against the chairs most commonly cross-shopped with the Leap V2:
+Against the chairs most commonly cross-shopped with the Leap V2:

 Alternatives to Consider

 The Aeron’s full mesh design is the coolest-sitting chair in this class.
-Its PostureFit SL provides excellent posture guidance for consistent upright sitters.
+PostureFit SL provides excellent posture guidance for consistent upright sitters.
 Less adjustable than the Leap V2 and less accommodating of multiple sitting styles, but unbeatable for people who sit upright and run warm.

-$590 (Classic) / $1,395 to $1,895 (Remastered) · Full review
+~$615 (Classic) / ~$2,050 (Remastered) · Full review

-If you want adaptive, movement-based support: Herman Miller Embody
+If you want adaptive movement-based support: Herman Miller Embody

-$1,995 to $2,045 · Full review
+~$2,095 · Full review

-$1,180 to $1,414 · Full review
+~$415 new · Full review

 Frequently Asked Questions